while-loop/mumo-videoinfo/README.md

 The plugin supports channel messages (non recursive) and private messages.
 It also has a feature to only run if the user sending the video is registered.

+NOTE: If you want to get the title of ANY webpage, check out [title-for-mumo](https://github.com/while-loop/title-for-mumo).

 Example usage: